BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Galaxy Overdensities from NIRCam Pure-parallel Fields

 In addition, the overdensity factor calculated using this method includes photometric redshift uncertainties, which incorporate the photo-$z$ blurring effect.
 This can cause the overdensity factor to be underestimated relative to its true value, particularly in cases where the overdensities correspond to real physical structures.

-From these obtained maps, we select galaxy overdensities by applying the following criteria: \begin{enumerate} \item The peak of the overdensity should be at least above $4\sigma$, following \citet{2023ApJ...943..153B}.
-This threshold is also supported by the simulation study of \citet{2016ApJ...826..114T}, which shows that 76\% of systems satisfying this criterion will evolve into actual galaxy clusters by $z=0$, with halo masses $M_h(z=0) \geq 10^{14} M_\odot$. \item Potential galaxy members should be above the magnitude limit (Sec.~\ref{sec:galsample}) and located within the 1$\sigma$ overdensity contour. \item The probability that a galaxy resides within the overdensity, based on its photometric redshift PDF, is at least 68\% within the $1\sigma$ redshift interval around the center of the overdensity. \item The overdensity contains at least 7 potential galaxy members, in order to remove spurious detection. \end{enumerate} Lastly, we merge duplicated overdensity in the same field, if those are within $\Delta z<0.1$ and the projected distance between the centroids is $<$1\,cMpc.
-We initially obtain 1432 overdensities with a significant number of galaxy members ($n_{gal}>7$), where this number still suffers from the duplication problem.
+From these obtained maps, we select galaxy overdensities by applying the following criteria: \begin{enumerate} \item The peak of the overdensity should be at least $4\sigma$, following \citet{2023ApJ...943..153B}.
+This threshold is also supported by the simulation study of \citet{2016ApJ...826..114T}, which shows that 76\% of systems satisfying this criterion will evolve into actual galaxy clusters by $z=0$, with halo masses $M_h(z=0) \geq 10^{14} M_\odot$. \item Potential galaxy members should be above the magnitude limit (Section~\ref {sec:galsample}) and located within the 1$\sigma$ overdensity contour. \item The probability that a galaxy resides within the overdensity, based on its photometric redshift PDF, is at least 68\% within the $1\sigma$ redshift interval around the center of the overdensity. \item The overdensity contains at least 7 potential galaxy members, to remove spurious detection. \end{enumerate} Lastly, we merge duplicated overdensities in the same field, if those are within $\Delta z<0.1$ and the projected distance between the centroids is $<$1\,cMpc.
+We initially obtain 1432 overdensity candidates with a significant number of galaxy members ($n_{gal}\geq7$), where this number still suffers from the duplication problem.
 After performing the merging step, we obtain a clean sample of \nod overdensities.
+We show the example of the first 10 overdensities in Table~\ref{tab:ovdcat}.
+For each corresponding overdensity, we also show the example of the galaxy member catalog in Table~\ref{tab:galcat}.